Research Administration System

 Implementation of Cayuse SP will be led by staff from the Office of the Vice President for Research, or OVPR, in coordination with Cayuse personnel.
 The OVPR team will work in consultation with satellite research administration units from around campus as well as IT personnel and other systems specialists.

-The implementation process is expected to take six to seven months.
+The implementation process is expected to take six to seven months, with an additional two-month formal rollout to the campus community.

 Agreement and integration